nodejs/nan/doc/errors.md

 Note that an Error object is simply a specialized form of `v8::Value`.

+Also consult the V8 Embedders Guide section on [Exceptions](https://developers.google.com/v8/embed#exceptions) for more information.

  - <a href="#api_nan_error"><b><code>Nan::Error()</code></b></a>
  - <a href="#api_nan_range_error"><b><code>Nan::RangeError()</code></b></a>
  - <a href="#api_nan_reference_error"><b><code>Nan::ReferenceError()</code></b></a>